ebzgr/Wwmm2/README.md

 ## 🚧 Current Status

-**Version 2 is under active development.** The landing page flow is complete (Welcome, Quote, Logo, Marketing Studio, ESSEC, Data Usage, Emotional Nudging, and Under Construction screens).
-The full interactive experience with the six marketing worlds is being developed.
+**Version 2 is under active development.** The landing page flow is complete but the full interactive experience with the six marketing worlds is being developed.

 ---